APIBrickwork/AWSLambda-gRPC-API/chef-repo/README.md

 `sudp chown -R user.user /etc/chef`

+## Configuration

-Use the script [Knife AWS Credentials Initialization Script](/chef-repo/initScripts/chefProvisioningSetup.sh) for the semi-automatic configuration.
+Use the script [chefProvisioningSetup.sh Script](/chef-repo/initScripts/chefProvisioningSetup.sh) for the semi-automatic configuration.

 # Amazon WebServices with Chef (DOES NOT WORK WITH LOCAL-MODE) DEPRECATED